+12. Liability

+- 12.1.
+The University will be liable to you for any direct loss or damage that you suffer if the University either fails to carry out its obligations under these terms and conditions to a reasonable standard or breaches any relevant duty the University owes you by law, but not to the extent that such failure is attributable to your own fault and/or the fault of another party. - 12.2.
+The University is not responsible for any loss or damage that is not reasonably foreseeable.
+Loss or damage is foreseeable if it is an obvious consequence of the University's breach, or if it was contemplated by the University and you at the time the contract was entered into. - 12.3.
+Nothing shall limit our liability to you in the event of your death or personal injury caused by the negligent act or omission of our staff save to the extent that such death or personal injury was contributed to by your own act or omission or that of a third party. - 12.4.
+The University does not exclude or limit in any way its liability for fraud or fraudulent misrepresentation, or any other act or omission for liability which may not be limited by law. - 12.5.
+Subject to Clause 12, our liability to you for all other loss or damage suffered by you in connection with your contract with the University shall be limited to 150% of the total sums paid by you to the University whilst registered on your course.

-13. Liability
+13. Termination

 - 13.1.
-The University will be liable to you for any direct loss or damage that you suffer if the University either fails to carry out its obligations under these terms and conditions to a reasonable standard or breaches any relevant duty the University owes you by law, but not to the extent that such failure is attributable to your own fault and/or the fault of another party. - 13.2.
-Nothing shall limit our liability to you in the event of your death or personal injury caused by the negligent act or omission of our staff save to the extent that such death or personal injury was contributed to by your own act or omission or that of a third party.

-13.3.
-Subject to the above, our liability to you for all other loss or damage suffered by you shall be limited to 150% of the total sums paid by you to the University whilst registered on your course.

-14. Termination

-- 14.1.
-The contract and relationship between you and the University will end if: - 14.1.1. you withdraw from the University; - 14.1.2. you are required to withdraw or your studies are terminated in accordance with the Student Code of Conduct and Disciplinary Procedure, subject to your right to appeal under these procedures; - 14.1.3. you are required to withdraw as a result of a decision reached by the Progression and Award Board regarding your academic performance, subject to your right to appeal under these procedures; - 14.1.4. you fail to attend in accordance with the Regulations - 14.1.5. you fail to pay your tuition fees in accordance with the University Fees Regulations. - 14.1.6. between accepting an offer and starting your Course there is a change in your circumstances and you are no longer eligible to take up your place of study subject to your right to appeal under the Admissions Policy. - 14.1.7. your circumstances change and you are no longer able to comply with the policies, rules and regulations, and requirements of the University as summarised in the Student Guide, subject to your right to appeal under the relevant procedures: - 14.1.8. as a student who is studying with the University and who is subject to compliance with UK Visa and Immigration regulations (Tier 4), your right to University sponsorship and right to study is revoked; - 14.1.9. as a student who is studying with the University and who is subject to compliance with UK Visa and Immigration regulations (Tier 4), your continuing to study puts the University in breach of immigration requirements and legal obligation; - 14.1.10. the University finds that you have provided inaccurate, incomplete, false or misleading information or you have failed to provide all relevant information, relating to your application to study on the Course.
-This is subject to your right to appeal under the relevant University procedures; - 14.1.11. your behaviour represents a significant risk to the health, safety or welfare of yourself or others as detailed in any applicable Fitness to Practise Procedure and Fitness to Study Policy, subject to your right to appeal under these policies.
+The contract and relationship between you and the University will end if: - 13.1.1. you withdraw from the University; - 13.1.2. you are required to withdraw or your studies are terminated in accordance with the Student Code of Conduct and Disciplinary Procedure, subject to your right to appeal under these procedures; - 13.1.3. you are required to withdraw as a result of a decision reached by the Continuation and Award Board regarding your academic performance, subject to your right to appeal under these procedures; - 13.1.4. you fail to attend in accordance with the Regulations - 13.1.5. you fail to pay your tuition fees in accordance with the University Fees Regulations. - 13.1.6. between accepting an offer and starting your Course there is a change in your circumstances and you are no longer eligible to take up your place of study subject to your right to appeal under the Admissions Policy. - 13.1.7. your circumstances change and you are no longer able to comply

-- 14.1.12. you are convicted of an indictable offence in the UK or an equivalent offence of any other country - 14.1.13. the University withdraws you from your Course for any reason as permitted by the University Regulations and Policies.
+- with the policies, rules and regulations, and requirements of the University as summarised in the Student Guide, subject to your right to appeal under the relevant procedures; - 13.1.8. the University finds that you have provided inaccurate, incomplete, false or misleading information or you have failed to provide all relevant information, relating to your application to study on the Course.
+This is subject to your right to appeal under the relevant University procedures; - 13.1.9. your behaviour represents a significant risk to the health, safety or welfare of yourself or others as detailed in the Fitness to Study Policy, subject to your right to appeal under these policies. - 13.1.10. you are convicted of an indictable offence in the UK or an equivalent offence of any other country - 13.1.11. the University withdraws you from your Course for any reason as permitted by the University Regulations and Policies.

-15. General
+14. General